 David J. Abrams is a litigator whose practice focuses on complex commercial and product liability cases.
 He has extensive experience representing companies and investors in the securities, chemical, telecommunications, financial, real estate, insurance, consumer product, pharmaceutical and medical device industries, in various structured products, commercial, product liability, toxic tort and antitrust matters.
 He has defended numerous product liability and consumer class actions, and has represented plaintiffs as well as defendants in individual and consolidated actions in state and federal courts around the country, including multi-district litigation proceedings.
 David has been repeatedly recognized as a New York Super Lawyer in the area of Business Litigation and by Best Lawyers in the field of Mass Tort Litigation/Class Actions.

-Prior to joining Kasowitz, David clerked for the Honorable Michael H. Dolinger, United States Magistrate Judge for the Southern District of New York.
+Prior to joining Kasowitz, David clerked for the Honorable Michael H. Dolinger, U.S. Magistrate Judge for the Southern District of New York.

 - Approximately 1,300 coal miners in a consolidated action in Alabama involving respiratory and other injuries caused by their exposure to isocyanate-containing products used in underground coal mines.

 - Preferred shareholders of a telecommunications company in a breach of contract action against a foreign operating company.

 - CNA Holdings, Celanese Americas Corporation, Hoechst GmbH and Celanese GmbH, in multi-district litigation involving an alleged price-fixing conspiracy in the North American polyester staple fiber market.

 - An Official Creditors' Committee in fraud, breach of fiduciary duty and tortious interference litigation against the company's public parent, officers, directors and outside advisors.